 The very first step you should take is to change your password to prevent the hacker from getting back into your email account.
 You need to choose a strong password that is difficult to guess and bears no similarity to your previous one.

-For example, if your name is John Smith, you shouldn't choose a password such as 'JohnSmith1' because it's easier for the hacker to guess.
 Don't simply change a small aspect of your password either, especially if it's a number.
 Changing 'JohnsPassword1' to 'JohnsPassword2' is unlikely to protect your account against the hacker attempting to gain access to your account in the future.

 2. Contact your IT team or manager